Nosutrex/hoi4-germanytoday/README.md

 - Terrain is looking bad and doesn't fit the real locations very well
 - Rivers don't connect correctly
 - Island "Neuwerk" is misplaced
-- City lights are bugged
+- City lights are bugged / not set
-- No strategic regions and supply yet
+- No supply yet
 - No resources
 - Country colors appear darker than defined (saturation, see wiki)

 ## Usage
-Feel free to use this mod (template) to create your own mods, but make sure to mention this original project.
+Feel free to use this mod (template) to create your own mods, but make sure to mention this original repository.

-## Contributing
+## Contribute
-If you want to contribute to this repository, just create a pull request.
+We welcome contributions from everyone.
+Simply fork the repository, make your changes and submit a pull request.

 ## Special Thanks / Sources
 - [Astro's modding tools](https://astrosmodding.weebly.com/)